fjcaetano/fjcaetano.github.io/source/_posts/2018-01-11-the-simplest-throttle-slash-debounce-youll-ever-see.markdown

 I implemented a first draft of it.

 Not long after that, I also needed a _throttle_ to skip repetitive calls to a different block of code.
-Not to different from a _debouce_, but not quite the same.
+Not too different from a _debouce_, but not quite the same.

 <!-- more -->